 Paste a colour in any notation to get all three formats, contrast ratios, and harmony palettes ready to copy into code.

 HEX is shorthand for RGB: #1A73E8 means R 26, G 115, B 232.
-HSL rewrites it as hue 217°, saturation 82%, lightness 51% — same pixel, different mental model.
-HEX is compact for design tokens.
-RGB is native to canvas APIs.
-HSL maps to how humans think: “make it lighter” means raise L, “mute it” means lower S.
+HSL rewrites it as hue 217°, saturation 82%, lightness 51%.
+Same pixel, different mental model.
+HEX is compact and works well for design tokens.
+HSL maps to how humans actually think about colour: “make it lighter” means raise L, “mute it” means lower S. RGB sits between, as the format canvas APIs accept directly.

 The gotcha: HEX rounds to 8-bit integers (0-255).
 HSL-to-RGB math often produces fractional values that get floored, so a round trip can shift by ±1 per channel.
 Pick one canonical format for your tokens and derive the rest.